fonoster/routr/docs/guides/routr-as-asterisk-frontend.md

 <img src="/docs/assets/images/get_peers_cmd_output.png" width=600 >

-Next, we focus our attention to `domains.yml` and `agents.yml`.
-With a fresh installation, we don't need to make any changes to this files.
+Next, we focus our attention on `domains.yml` and `agents.yml`.
+With a fresh installation, we don't need to make any changes to these files.
 However, you could run the commands `get domains` and `get agents` to ensure that both, the Agent and the Domain, exist on the server.
 Your output should look similar to:

 <img src="/docs/assets/images/get_domains_and_agents.png" width=600 >